UK Grandparent Access Rights in 2021 – (what you NEED to know)

 - Explain that you still want to be part of their family, despite what has happened.

 2. Family mediation – A mediator is an independent person who can support you and the parents in trying to reach an agreement regarding the time you spend with your grandchildren.
 The first step is for you to book a Mediation Information & Assessment Meeting (MIAM).
 During this you talk about your case and the mediator will take notes and tell you about the mediation process, including the different types, such as face-to-face and shuttle, for cases where there is a high level of conflict.
 If mediation is suitable, the mediator will then write to the parent(s) inviting them to mediation.
 If this invitation is accepted, then they will also have a MIAM.
-Again, if mediation is appropriate, a time and date will be set for mediation to take part.
+Again, if mediation is appropriate, a time and date will be set for mediation to take place.
 If it is decided that mediation is not the right route, the mediator will issue a mediation certificate, which will allow you to make an application to court for a child arrangements order.
+Remember that in order to apply for a child arrangements order, you must have attended a MIAM (save for exceptional circumstances).
 Always make sure your mediator is registered with the Family Mediation Council and can issue a mediation certificate.

 3. Family Court – This really should be the very last option to be considered, but it is recognised that sometimes this is the only path available.
 Courts do not like to intervene into the lives of children, but when the responsible adults cannot find a way forward, and it is for the benefit of the children, then they will.
 You will need to seek permission to the courts to make a C100 application, so it is very important you organise your evidence of the relationship you have with your grandchildren.
+Remember, grandparents do not have automatic rights to make applications regarding children so permission must be sought.
+You can do this by submitting the supplementary C2 form along with the C100 application.
 Court tends to like dates, times and places.
 You may have photographs and other types of evidence that you wish to include.

 What can I be doing now?